Oracle-Efficient Online Learning and Auction Design: Online Auction Design

 \subsection{Level Auctions}

-We next consider the class of \emph{level auctions} introduced by Morgenstern and Roughgarden~\cite{morgenstern2015pseudo}.
-These auctions can achieve $(1{-}\epsilon)$-approximate revenue maximization if the valuations of the bidders are drawn independently (but not necessarily identically) from a distribution~\cite{morgenstern2015pseudo}, approximating Myerson's optimal auction~\cite{Myerson1981}.
+We next consider the class of \emph{level auctions} introduced by~\citet{morgenstern2015pseudo}, who show that these auctions can achieve $(1{-}\epsilon)$-approximate revenue maximization if the valuations of the bidders are drawn independently (but not necessarily identically) from a distribution, thus approximating Myerson's optimal auction~\cite{Myerson1981}.
 Using our tools, we derive oracle-efficient no-regret algorithms for this auction class.